Hi, I’m Simon.

 When you move in or out of the UK, the tax year is usually split into 2 – a non-resident part and a resident part.
 This means you only pay UK tax on foreign income based on the time you were living here.
 This is called ‘split-year treatment’.

-For more detailed guidance on this please see the following guide.
+For more detailed guidance on this please see the split year treatment and HMRC guide.

 What is the statutory residency test?